 Massachusetts courts say bodily injury must be serious enough to impact the victim’s health or comfort.
 Also, it does not need to be a permanent injury.
 It cannot be “trifling.”

 Reckless behavior is when someone knows or should know their actions are likely to cause injury yet continue to do so.

 What is a Dangerous Weapon?

 Something can be considered a dangerous weapon in Massachusetts if it is either inherently dangerous or it is not.
-An inherently dangerous weapon is capable inflicting serious bodily injury or death.
+To be clear, An inherently dangerous weapon is capable of inflicting serious bodily injury or death.
 Any item can be used as a dangerous weapon if it reasonably appears to be able to cause serious injury or death.
-In deciding if something is considered a weapon courts consider all of the facts of the case.
+Finally, in deciding if something is considered a weapon courts consider all of the facts of the case.

 A Massachusetts criminal attorney can defend an ABDW case.
 An attorney can review the facts and find the best legal defenses.
-In any assault and battery case an experienced Massachusetts criminal attorney would see if a self-defense or defense of others case could apply.
-An attorney could question the weapon allegedly used.
+In any assault and battery case, an experienced Massachusetts criminal attorney would see if self-defense or defense of others case could apply.
+Also, an attorney could question the weapon allegedly used.
 Many other defenses could also apply based on the facts of the case.

 Mass.
 Criminal Attorney

 Ma.
 Criminal attorney Patrick Donovan has represented many people charged with Assault and Battery with a dangerous weapon.
 Mr. Donovan, a former prosecutor, uses his prior training and experience to question the government’s case, negotiate with prosecutors and ultimately get the best possible outcome.